Frequently Asked Questions for Applicants

 Is it possible to complete the M.A. degree in one calendar year?

-Yes, particularly for ILE students and others who have substantial amounts of transfer credit.
+Yes, particularly for students who have substantial amounts of transfer credit.
 Whether or not a student completes the program in a year depends on several factors, such as the number of transfer credit hours accepted at admission and whether the student has full-time or part-time student status.
-Students at the Command and General Staff College increase the likelihood of finishing their degree with a year of study by taking POLSC or HIST 812 "Foundations of Security Studies," one of the master's core courses, before they arrive at Leavenworth.
-It would be very difficult for a student without transfer credit to complete the MA in twelve months.
+It would be very difficult for a student without transfer credit to complete the M.A. program in twelve months.

 Is there a foreign language requirement for the Ph.D. degree?